pts/liigboot/README.txt

 Please note that memtest hangs with `-enable-kvm' in QEMU 2.0.0, as a workaround run QEMU without this flag.

+You can also try booting installers and other rescue software from http://netboot.xyz/ from Liigboot like this command.

+  $ qemu-system-i386 -m 256 -hda liigboot.zip -enable-kvm -net nic -net user

+Then at the `ligboot:' prompt, type `netboot' (without the quotes) and press
+<Enter>.

 How to build Liigboot
 ~~~~~~~~~~~~~~~~~~~~~
 These build instructions are for an i386 or amd64 Linux host system.